VICTORIA-OKESIPE/Reflexive-Journal/README.md

 Reading Tips:
 - Read, but reflect to make sense out of the reading in your own way!!
 VVIP!!
 - The Spacing Effect!!
+- Reading like a PRO: The as-if Business Workflow method